carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### Value channels

 The second type of Nextflow channel is a `value` channel.
 A **value** channel is bound to a *single* value.
-A value channel can be read unlimited times without consuming its content.
-This can be useful when setting a parameter value which are used by multiple processes.
+A value channel can be used an unlimited number times since its content is not consumed.
+This is also useful for processes that need to reuse input from a channel.

-The Nextflow script below:
+For example, the following code

 ~~~
 ch = Channel.value('GRCh38')